Kagami/python_app_seed/README.final.md

 ### Other

-Don't fear to look at Makefile to find some delicious shortcut.
+Don't fear to dive in Makefile to find some useful shortcuts.
-Or maybe add your own.
+Or maybe to add your own.